-Trauma, particularly in childhood, may increase the risk of psychotic symptoms and the development of schizophrenia.
+There may be a link between trauma and schizophrenia.
+Trauma, particularly in childhood, may increase the risk of psychosis symptoms and schizophrenia in those who are genetically susceptible.

 Trauma may sometimes cause physical changes in the body, which may increase a person’s risk of developing mental health conditions, including schizophrenia.